Lucky was designed to solve a few core problems that teams often see. Lucky strives to:

 Lucky makes sure only allowed parameters are saved to the database.
 It even catches issues at compile time when you try to add a form input for a parameter that isn’t allowed to be filled out.

-# A form that is used to register a new user class RegisterUser < User::SaveOperation permit_columns name, email # company_name is not allowed to be filled out end # An HTML form for a user to fill out operation = RegisterUser.new form_for Registrations::Create do # Will fail to compile because this field is not allowed text_input operation.company_name end
+# An operation that is used to register a new user class RegisterUser < User::SaveOperation permit_columns name, email # company_name is not allowed to be filled out end # An HTML form for a user to fill out operation = RegisterUser.new form_for Registrations::Create do # Will fail to compile because this field is not allowed text_input operation.company_name end